JetBrains/qodana-cloud-client/README.md

 With self-hosted, we face a challenge: backwards compatibility of Qodana Cloud clients with old Qodana Cloud versions.
 Example: the latest Qodana IDE plugin wants to use API available only in the latest Qodana Cloud, but the user has old self-hosted Qodana Cloud

-Solution: API client libraries built with support of Qodana Cloud versions on "code level": while working with a library's API, you are aware of which Qodana Cloud version is currently available and able to request a different version (for example, require v1.5 which has an API needed for the feature)
+Solution: API client libraries built with support of Qodana Cloud versions declared in library's API: while working with a library's API, you are aware of which Qodana Cloud version is currently available and able to request a different version (for example, require v1.5 which has an API needed for the feature)